 \subsection{Paper outline and proof sketch}

-The major part of this paper is devoted to the \CNN problem (Theorem~\ref{th:theorem1}).
+The main part of this paper is devoted to the \CNN problem (Theorem~\ref{th:theorem1}).
 The generalization to arbitrary metric spaces (Theorem~\ref{th:theorem2}) is more complex and we do this in a separate section.
 The proof of Theorem ~\ref{th:theorem1} is based on no less than 21 lemmas.
 To obtain a better insight in the relation between lemmas we mention after each lemma where it is used.
-The proof of Theorem~\ref{th:theorem2} uses exactly the same lemmas, only some constants are different.
-We indicate how to adjust the proofs.
-Before giving a sketch of the proof we give a brief outline of the paper.
+The proof of Theorem~\ref{th:theorem2} uses exactly the same lemmas (only some constants are different) and we indicate how to adjust the proofs of these lemmas.

+Before giving a sketch of the proof, we give a brief outline of the paper.
 In Section~\ref{sec:prelimanaries} we list some properties of the work function algorithm.
 These hold for any metrical service system and can be found in several other papers, e.g.~\cite{Bu96,ChrobakLarmore1998,KouPap95A}.
-Further, we introduce the closely related slack function and list some of its properties.
+Further, we introduce the closely related \emph{slack function} and list some of its properties.
 In Section~\ref{sec: cnn problem} we present our potential function for the \CNN problem together with some of its properties.
 Although the potential function is defined for the \CNN problem, the theory in Sections~\ref{sec:potential cnn} and~\ref{sec:prop potential} applies to any metrical service system on $\RR^2$.
 In Section~\ref{sec:prop cnn} we state some properties of the \CNN problem which do not depend on the potential and in Section ~\ref{sec:pot applied} we put everything together and apply the potential to the \CNN problem.
-In Section~\ref{sec:2-server} we show how to modify the proof for general metric spaces.
+In Section~\ref{sec:2-server} we show how to modify the proof for general metric spaces, i.e., we prove that the generalized work function algorithm is constant competitive for the generalized 2-server problem.
+In Section~\ref{sec:higher dim} we give a sketch of a possible extension to higher dimensions.
+Finally, in Section~\ref{sec:future} we discuss several open problems in online optimization.

 There are several reasons for giving a separate \CNN proof.
 First, the reader has the option of just reading the \CNN proof and skip the more difficult general proof.
 Nevertheless, we believe that the generalization is relatively easy to digest once the reader has worked through the \CNN proof and it may be even easier this way than when we would present only the general proof.
 One reason is that the \CNN problem can be seen as moving points in the Euclidean plane which makes the proof easier to visualize than the proof for the general case.